Table of Contents

 Now our Cloud SQL instance is provisioned.
 We will configure it to make sure it is able to collect health metrics which we will be pulling in Grafana.

 For this, we need to run the statistics collection agent on MySQL.
 We will be using the open-source library my2Collector for this purpose.
 Simply connect to the MySQL instance provisioned above and run the following command to install the agent.

 Now our Cloud SQL instance is ready and storing health metrics.
 It's time to switch to Grafana and configure our visualizations.
 Browse to the Grafana Url which we provisioned earlier and add a new MySQL data source as shown below.

-Once imported, you should see the statistics and health metrics related to the Cloud SQL instance such as Threads & Errors, Space Usage, SQL Commands/sec/Network, Queries/sec, Connections/sec, Query Cache Hit and others.
+Once imported, you should see the statistics and health metrics related to the Cloud SQL instance such as Threads and errors, Space Usage, SQL Commands/sec/Network, Queries/sec, Connections/sec, Query Cache Hit, and others.